OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.md

 Provides access to the properties for Office theme colors.

 > [!NOTE]
-> This member is not supported in Outlook for iOS or Outlook for Android.
+> This member is not supported in Outlook on iOS or Android.

 Using Office theme colors let's you coordinate the color scheme of your add-in with the current Office theme selected by the user with **File > Office Account > Office Theme UI**, which is applied across all Office host applications.
 Using Office theme colors is appropriate for mail and task pane add-ins.